Graduate Studies

 533 Applied Business Forecasting and Planning.
 (3) A survey of the basic forecasting methods and techniques essential for modern managers.
 Topics include moving average and decomposition techniques, ARIMA processes, regression techniques, and technological methods such as Delphi and S-curves.
 Prerequisite: DS 503 or STAT 171 or equivalent.

-535 Advanced Data Mining for Business.
-(3) This course furthers the study of data mining methods and techniques for business applications.
-Students will develop more advanced techniques for data preparation, information retrieval, statistical modeling and analysis aimed at the production of decision rules for specific business goals.
-Prerequisites: DS 435G or permission of the instructor.
+535 Data Mining for Business Analytics.
+(3) An in-depth examination of data mining methods and techniques for business analytics.
+Students will develop techniques for data preparation, retrieval, modeling, and analytics aimed at the production of decision rules for specific business goals.
+Credit cannot be earned for both DS 435G and DS 535.
+Prerequisites: DS 504 or permission of the instructor.

 540 Applied Stochastic Models in Business Analytics.
 (3) This course introduces stochastic models for studying phenomena in management science, operations research, finance, actuarial science, and engineering.
 Heuristic minded approach aimed at developing “probabilistic thinking” is taken in the treatment of probability concepts, stochastic processes, model simulation, and applications.
 Prerequisite: DS 303 or equivalent, or permission of the instructor.